-Artists resident in a Member State or EEA Jurisdiction (prior to 2015 the relief was restricted to Irish resident artists) who produce original work that has cultural and artistic merit subject to a €50,000 (€40,000 in 2014) limit
+Artists resident in a Member State or EEA Jurisdiction (prior to 2015 the relief was restricted to Irish resident artists) who produce original work that has cultural and artistic merit subject to a €50,000 limit

-Charities - investment and certain trade income
+- Charities investment and certain trade income

 - Awards made by the Hepatitis C Tribunal, income arising on monies received from settlement of a civil action by a totally incapacitated individual, and income arising on monies received by permanently incapacitated individuals for damages following assessment by the Personal Injuries Assessment Board.
-In addition, the return arising from the investment of these monies is also exempt provided that return exceeds 50% of the individual's total income and gains. - Income arising from compensation payments made under an employment law enacted, in accordance with a decision of one of the relevant bodies listed below or made in accordance under a mediation process:
+In addition, the return arising from the investment of these monies is also exempt provided that return exceeds 50% of the individual's total income and gains.

+- Income arising from compensation payments made under an employment law enacted, in accordance with a decision of one of the relevant bodies listed below or made in accordance under a mediation process:

 - The Rights Commissioner

 - The Director of Equality Investigations

 - The Employment Appeals Tribunal

 - The Labour Court

 - The Circuit Court

-- Patent royalties paid (prior to 24 November 2010) to the inventor from inventions devised in Ireland.
+- The Workplace Relations Commission

+- The District Court

 - Sports organisations

-- · Income from woodlands
+- Income from woodlands

 - Income received by Mna Tí in the Gaeltacht (Sceim na bhFoghlaimeoirí)

-- Income received by foster parents from the Health Service Executive or from another body where the payment is in accordance with similar law from another EU Member State lincluding educational fees, certain medical expenses and other exceptional payments where complex special needs arisel.
+- Income received by foster parents from the Health Service Executive or from another body where the payment is in accordance with similar law from another EU Member State (including educational fees, certain medical expenses and other exceptional payments where complex special needs arise).
 In addition payments for foster children 18 or over until the age of 21 or until they complete their full time education who suffer from a disability are also exempted.

 - Certain social welfare payments including payments to systematic short term workers i.e. people who do three days on and two days off work, or who work one week on and one week off.

-- Lump sum payments to claimants who worked in the Maddalene Laundries
+- Lump sum payments to claimants who worked in the Magdalene Laundries

 - Annual allowance paid to Reserve Members of An Garda Síochána

 The exemption for Income Tax for the categories of income described below was extended to Capital Gains Tax.
 However, it is a requirement that the aggregate of the person's income and gains must exceed 50% of their total income and gains in order to be exempted.
-The relevant categories of income and now gains are as follows:
+The relevant categories of income and how gains are as follows:

-- Income and gains derived from the investment of certain compensation payments received by permanently incapacitated individuals or a trust established for the benefit of one or more individuals. - Income and gains derived from the investment of payments made to Hepatitis C and HIV victims - Income and gains from compensation payments made to thalidomide children and the income derived from the investment of such payments - Compensation for certain living donors to cover compensation for expenses and loss of income relating to donations.
+- Income and gains derived from the investment of certain compensation payments received by permanently incapacitated individuals or a trust established for the benefit of one or more individuals. - Income and gains derived from the investment of payments made to Hepatitis C and HIV victims

+- Income and gains from compensation payments made to thalidomide children and the income derived from the investment of such payments - Compensation for certain living donors to cover compensation for expenses and loss of income relating to donations. - The water conservation grant and fuel grants are exempt from income tax and USC.